-Performance in Health is strongly correlated with the existence of national welfare policies and services, access to and quality of health and education, and also infrastructure capacity in the areas of reliability of electricity supply, provision of water and sanitation services and digital and IT.
-Performance in education variables on enrolment and quality are also strongly associated with better Health scores on the continent.
+Performance in Health is strongly correlated with the existence of national welfare policies and services, access to and quality of education, and also infrastructure capacity in the areas of reliability of electricity supply, provision of water and sanitation services and digital and IT.

-Strong correlations are also found with anti-corruption in both the private and public sectors.
+Strong correlations are also found with absence of corruption in both the private and public sectors.